DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

 Relating back to our example, we mentioned that ```sScreen``` is refering to the address ```0x81579F34```.
 Originally, ```0x81579F34``` stored information about the (now deleted) textboxes screen data.
 However, now it's being populated by pictobox data.
 But what pictobox data exactly is getting loading into that address?

-It just so happens to be a certain collection of pixels within the 3rd image saved in the pictobox.
+It just so happens to be a collection of 4x4 pixels within the 3rd image saved in the pictobox.

 > ![image](NTSC-U_3rdPixelData.png) <br/><br/> *3rd saved image of pictobox.
 The black pixel is where the data that ```sScreen``` will be replaced with.*